bentoml/BentoML/docs/source/overview/what-is-bentoml.rst

 BentoML provides the flexibility and ease to build any AI applications with any tools your team prefers.
-Whether you want to import models from any model hub or bring your own models built with frameworks such as PyTorch, TensorFlow, Keras, Scikit-Learn, XGBoost, and :doc:`many more </frameworks/index>`, you can use BentoML’s local Model Store to manage them and build applications on top of them.
+Whether you want to import models from any model hub or bring your own models built with frameworks such as PyTorch, TensorFlow, Keras, Scikit-Learn, XGBoost, and :doc:`many more </frameworks/index>`, you can use BentoML's local Model Store to manage them and build applications on top of them.

 BentoML offers native support for `Large Language Model (LLM) inference <https://github.com/bentoml/openllm/#bentoml>`_,